 - 32 pages of duck-themed educational activities

-- Includes mazes, matching, coloring pages, and vocabulary builders
+- Includes mazes, matching, coloring pages, and vocabulary-building activities

-- Ideal for homeschool, classroom centers, or springtime nature units
+- Great for homeschool, classroom units, or seasonal learning

 - Word Search